This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Walking

-At What Age Does Cerebral Palsy First Appear?
+At What Age Is Cerebral Palsy Diagnosed?

 You might notice early signs of cerebral palsy in a baby within the first weeks or months.
 In children with milder cerebral palsy, noticeable symptoms might not appear until age two or three.
 Some of the signs of cerebral palsy in toddlers include: